ruhulmus/Software-Development-and-Deployment-Process/README.md

 Most of the time I used the same server for DEV/QA level regression testing and User Acceptance testing.
 So it depends on the projects and available servers that are allocated for that project.

-Finalize UAT and Prepare for Production Deployment:
+### Finalize UAT and Prepare for Production Deployment:
 So after completing the UAT testing make sure that your production release checklist is ready.
+Get confirmation from client and finalize release date.

+### Production Deployment and Release :

 ### Assets :